What you Need to Know About Travel Insurance Companies

 - International Comprehensive Travel Insurance.
 International comprehensive will normally protect you with unlimited cover for medical expenses, cancellation and repatriation.

 - Annual Multi-trip.
-If you plan on taking multiple trips throughout the year, a lot of travel insurance providers will have an annual multi-trip option available.
+If you plan on taking multiple trips throughout the year, a lot of travel insurance brands will have an annual multi-trip option available.
 This type of policy saves frequent flyers time and money in the long run.
 This option provides cover for an unlimited number of trips within any 12 month period.
 There are restrictions places on the duration for individual trips, usually between 30 and 90 days.

 Customer service is an important consideration when it comes to taking out a travel insurance policy.
 Make sure you find a company that has a skilled and dedicated team of advisers that will be available to help you 24/7/365.
 Not only will this save you the frustration of being left on hold but it will give you the peace of mind knowing that if something does go wrong, no matter where in the world you are, you will be able to get in contact with someone for help.